 Top Places to Take Your Child on Hike: Hindustan Times, 11 March 2018

-Travelling to different places plays a role in shaping the lives of a child as much as it does for an adult.
+Traveling to different places plays a role in shaping the lives of a child as much as it does for an adult.

-Travelling helps children grow more confident and help them convey their expressions right through storytelling.
+Traveling helps children grow more confident and help them convey their expressions right through storytelling.

-Here are some of the most wonderful spots to take your child hiking in India in various parts across the country, curated by Jayanth Sharma, Co-Founder & CEO, Toehold – a one-stop shop for travel and photography enthusiasts.
+Here are some of the most wonderful spots to take your child hiking in India in various parts across the country, curated by Jayanth Sharma, Co-Founder & CEO, Toehold – a one-stop-shop for travel and photography enthusiasts.

 – Tadiandamol, Coorg